How to Obtain a Boating License in New Jersey

-- Motorists aboard a vessel must use all means available to determine if risk of collision exists and avoid these accidents.
+- Motorists aboard a vessel must use all means available to determine if a risk of collision exists and avoid these accidents.

 - Whenever two power-driven vessels meet, each must alter its course to starboard so that each shall pass on the port side of one another.
 This practice will generally avoid collisions.

-Furthermore, there are also specific boating laws that require all vessels to contain necessary equipment.
+Furthermore, there are also specific boating laws that require all vessels to contain the necessary equipment.
 These rules state that all vessels must have the following:

 - A muffling device